 - Long-Distance Transports

-BLS AMBULANCE TRANSPORT
+BLS AND ALS AMBULANCE TRANSPORT

 Patients who require Basic Life Support transportation should be relatively stable; not requiring any form of invasive procedures, (i.e. IV infusions, intubation, EKG monitoring, etc.) Capped IV ports are permissible for BLS transportation.
 Patient self-administered medication pumps are allowed, only if the patient can maintain the device.